jonesor/mpmsim/README.md

 ## Installation

-You can install the development version of `mpmsim` like this:
+You can install the latest GitHub version of `mpmsim` like this:

 ``` r
 # install package 'remotes' if necessary